Semty/iOS-NestDK/README.md

 > This app does not update state changes from the Nest API in real-time.
 It polls the API every 30 seconds and only updates the app after a successful polling call.

-## Create a developer account / client
+## Create a developer account / product

 You need a Nest Developer account to run this app.

 1. Create a developer account at [https://developer.nest.com](https://developer.nest.com)
-1. Register a new client and specify its Redirect URI as `http://localhost:8080/auth/nest/callback`
+1. Register a new product and specify its Redirect URI as `http://localhost:8080/auth/nest/callback`
+1. Select the Thermostat read/write v6 permission for the product.

+See [Register a Product](https://developers.nest.com/documentation/cloud/register-client) for more information.

 ## Create a user account